njuics/java/slides/7 Collections.md

 ## The Comparator Interface

 - Sometimes you want to insert elements of different types into a tree set.
-The elements may not be instances of Comparable or are not comparable.
+The elements may not be instances of <code>Comparable</code> or are not comparable.
 You can define a comparator to compare these elements.

 - To do so, create a class that implements the <code>java.util.Comparator</code> interface.
-The Comparator interface has two methods, compare and equals:
+The Comparator interface has two methods, ***compare*** and ***equals***:
   + public int compare(T o1, T o2)
   + public boolean equals(Object obj)